uhafner/autograding-gitlab-action/README.md

 You can either use the covered percentage as positive impact or the missed percentage as negative impact (a mix of both makes little sense but would work as well).
 Please make sure to define exactly a unique and supported metric for each tool.
 For example, JaCoCo provides `line` and `branch` coverage, so you need to define two tools for JaCoCo.
 PIT provides mutation coverage, so you need to define a tool for PIT that uses the metric `mutation`.

-Missed lines or branches as well as survived mutations will be shown as annotations in the pull request:
+Missed lines or branches as well as survived mutations will be shown as comments in the merge request:

 ![Line coverage comment](images/line-coverage-comment.png)
 ![Branch and mutation coverage comment](images/mutation-coverage-comment.png)